bradtaniguchi/nx-workspace-template/docs/installing-firebase.md

 **note** detailed post on doing this setup:
 <https://itnext.io/nx-nest-firebase-the-dream-616e8ee71920>

+## Deployments for an individual project:

+Deployments could be handled by github-actions, or we can use the firebase-cli to manually execute it on a client/project basis within each project.

+TBD.... add docs on how to setup firebase deployments in the project's `project.json` file on a project basis.

 ## Deployments thru CI/CD

 Deployments to firebase have been done in the past, but I have not